zeroskull/sturdy-pancake-sheets/README.md

 ## **Getting Started**

-- Download the `sheets.zip` file from the [latest release.](https://github.com/zeroskull/sturdy-pancake-sheets/releases/latest)
+- Download the `.pdf` files from the [latest release.](https://github.com/zeroskull/sturdy-pancake-sheets/releases/latest)
 - Decide which style of sheet you would like to use for your character.
   - Descriptions and Examples are provided below.
 Links to relevant sections are located in the Table of Contents above.
 - Use the option "Actual Size" when printing the PDFs.
   - If you do not have the "Actual Size" option in your Print Dialog, try using Adobe Acrobat.
 - Use the PDF viewer in Firefox to add text to the PDFs.
   - If you want to print the sheet to use in person, remember to not add text to fields that you will have to edit.
-- If you would like to edit the layout or content of the sheets, download the `.svg` files in the `svgs` folder from this Git Repo.
+- If you would like to edit the layout or content of the sheets, download the `.svg` files in the `svgs` folder from this Git Repo, or download the Source zip from a release.
   - These sheets were designed in [Inkscape](https://inkscape.org/), but any vector graphics software, like Adobe Illustrator, should work.

 ## **Traditional Sheets**